threepointone/glamor/README.md

 compared to aphrodite / other css-in-js systems
 ---

 - shares most of the common features across those libs
-  - server side rendering : react-css can generate minimal css for corresponding html, and then bootstrap itself on the browser for fast startup.
+  - server side rendering : react-css can generate minimal css for given html, and then bootstrap itself on the browser for fast startup.
   - pseudo classes / elements : react-css supports all of them, with a consistent api.
   - media queries : react-css supports these too, and combines well with the above.
   - framework independent : as long as you can add attributes to dom nodes, you're good to go
   - (todo) adding appropriate vendor specific prefixes to relevant css properties
   - (todo) automatic global `@font-face` detection and insertion
-  - (todo) handle precedence via js alá aphrodite
+  - (todo) handle precedence order

+- doesn't touch class/style attributes ([some implications](https://github.com/Khan/aphrodite/issues/25))

 - styles are defined as 'rules', not 'stylesheets', and then indexed behind the scenes by hashing themselves on `data-*` attributes.
 This lets you define styles 'inline' with elements in a functional / reacty manner, yet globally optimize them as one unit.
 As such, a lot of the cruft around classNames/stylesheets just goes away.
-If you feel the need for some structure, we recommend using simple objects, components (alá jsxstyle), or (todo) the `stylesheet` dsl to organize/compose 'rules'.

 - react-css comes with a `simulate()` dev helper to 'trigger' pseudo classes on specific elements. combined with hot-loading, the dx while editing styles is pretty nice.